lilianwangechi/dreamdusk/README.md

 ## Known Bugs
--The form is not functioning
--The total price is increasing by 2
+-The user can not add their wishlist item yet hence the form is not functioning becayse the post request has issues -The total price is increasing by 2
 -It does not update when the item is removed from the cart